dzhulianaN/notes/everyday-notes/2021-05-01-causes-of-mediocrity.md

 through inspiration people act.
 Only inspiration give courage to achieve great things.<br>
 <br>
 - Today, my inspiration comes from Ferdinand Magellan.
-This human that has never thought or suggest<br> that could inspire a modern women 500 years later.
+This human that has never thought or suggest<br> that could inspire a modern woman 500 years later.
 Exactly 500 years from his last day - 27.04.1521Y.<br> I wish he could knew about this.
 I wish I knew this human and had the chance to talk with him<br> or just to listen to his talks..or just to read some of his journals.<br>
 - Today, my inspiration comes from Abraham Lincoln.
 I wish he could knew that a women, 156years later<br>